worseTyler/MarkdownBlogs/2015/09/integrations-and-the-canonical-model/index.md

-## Integrations and the Canoncial Model
+## Integrations and the Canonical Model
 #
 **What is a canonical model?**